For Whole Foods workers, fears of robots, drones and culture clash

 | LOS ANGELES/MOUNT PLEASANT, S.C.

-The online retailer hopes the $13.7 billion acquisition helps it disrupt the grocery business and expand its real-world store footprint.
+The online retailer hopes the $13.7 billion (10.72 billion pounds) acquisition helps it disrupt the grocery business and expand its real-world store footprint.

 Carmen Clark, 37, a six-year employee at a store in Mount Pleasant, South Carolina, said some workers worry that Amazon-led automation could lead to job cuts.
 "Everybody's been kind of joking that it's going to be robots and drones," Clark said of potential changes from Amazon, which uses robots in its warehouses and is testing drones for delivery.